-Optimizing your content for specific keywords like “hairstyle tips” or “best hair for my face shape” means that when a customer goes to Google to find answers to their questions, they’ll find you.
-Creating a name for yourself in your industry as a helpful, informative brand will improve your reputation, and get more customers flocking your way!
+Optimising your content for specific keywords like “hairstyle tips” or “best hair for my face shape” means that when a customer goes to Google to search for answers to their questions, they’ll find you.
+In addition, creating a name for yourself in your industry as a helpful, informative brand will improve your reputation and get more customers flocking your way!

 SEO makes marketing easier (and cheaper)

 If a customer can find you at the top of Google by typing in “best hairdresser Dallas,” then why would you need to pay for ad space at the top of the page?
-SEO is what determines where your business appears on Google, so optimizing your content for the search engines just makes sense when it comes to where you spend your marketing bucks.
+SEO determines where your business appears on Google, so optimizing your content for the search engines makes sense regarding where you spend your marketing bucks.

 Don’t give business to your competitors

 Still not sure why you should use SEO?
-Well here’s a big one—if you don’t implement SEO tactics for your business, then it’s your competitors who will be found when local customers go looking.
+Well, here’s a big one—if you don’t implement SEO tactics for your business, your competitors will surface when local customers go looking.
 Someone has to be on the top page of Google, right?
-If you’re not employing SEO tactics for your business, then it will be your competitors who show up when your potential customer turns to Google for advice and answers.
+So, if you’re not employing SEO tactics for your business, then your competitors will show up when your potential customers turn to Google for advice and answers.

-Search Engine Optimization is important to consider when creating and publishing any kind of online content—whether it’s your business website, blog, or otherwise.
-The better your business gets at optimizing your content for SEO, the more likely you are to be seen online, and the more business you’ll get to your storefront!
+Search Engine Optimisation is vital when creating and publishing any online content—whether your business website, blog or otherwise.
+The better your business gets at optimising your content for SEO, the more likely you are to be seen online, and the more business you’ll get to your storefront!